Enzoait/Incrementation/README.md

 # Incrementation ↗️

-Incrementation is a project app made for the coding exercise of [Scality](https://www.scality.com/)'s Front-end Engineer apprenticeship hiring process.

-This project is coded in [React](https://react.dev/).
+Incrementation is a [React](https://react.dev/) application that features a counter with an increment button.

 ## Installation